vue-bridge/vue-bridge/packages/docs/compatibility/v-model-arg-sync.md

 ## Mitigation

-This syntax is just as shortcut, "syntax sugar", for using `v-bind` and `v-on`.
+This syntax is just as shorthand, "syntax sugar", for using `v-bind` and `v-on`.
 If you write it "long form", everything will work as expected in both versions:

 ```html